notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ### Language

-This affects the display of the main Language menu, and also affects the per-language tab settings.
+This affects the display of the main Language menu, and other language-specific settings.
+(However, the per-language indentation ("tab" vs "space") settings have moved to the new [**Indentation** section](#indentation) as of v8.7.)

 * **Language Menu**:
     * `☐ Make language menu compact` will make submenus for languages that start with the same letter.